SOLIDUS-AITECH/Forge-v2-connected-upstream/packages/ts-sdk/README.md

-# Sim Studio TypeScript SDK
+# Agent Forge TypeScript SDK

-The official TypeScript/JavaScript SDK for [Sim Studio](https://simstudio.ai), allowing you to execute workflows programmatically from your applications.
+The official TypeScript/JavaScript SDK for [Agent Forge](https://simstudio.ai), allowing you to execute workflows programmatically from your applications.

 ## Installation